This is a seminar with a limited amount of participants (20 students), for Archaeology students exclusively;

-This course provides hands-on, practical experience with palaeolithic and mesolithic stone tools.
+This course provides a case study in Paleolithic archaeology as well as hands-on, practical experience with Palaeolithic stone tools.

-The course is designed for students with an interest in field archaeology, prospection techniques and commercial archaeology, and for students interested in human origins.
+The course is designed for students with an interest in human origins, early prehistory, and stone tools.

 Mode of instruction